tholian-network/stealth/README.md

   Stealh as a Web App on your Android phone and you have direct access to your downloaded wikis, yay!

-- It can double-function as a Content-Auditing and Content-Filtering Web Proxy inside other Web Browsers, which allows corporate-like setups with a shared peer-to-peer Cache and a local Web Archive of the Internet.
+- It can double-function as a Content-Auditing and Content-Filtering Web Proxy for other Web Browsers, which allows corporate-like setups with a shared peer-to-peer Cache and a local Web Archive of the Internet.